$607,051Average Value$420Average Price per Sq Ft18Homes For Sale

 America’s Hometown Thanksgiving Celebration

-Hundreds of thousands gather yearly to catch the America’s Hometown Thanksgiving Celebration parade, a highlight of the city’s weekend-long Thanksgiving event.
+Hundreds of thousands gather every year to catch the America’s Hometown Thanksgiving Celebration parade, a highlight of the city’s weekend-long Thanksgiving event.
 The parade begins at Plymouth Rock and runs in historically accurate chronological order, where crowds fill the sidewalks and hillsides of Water, Main and Court Streets to watch as floats depicting significant moments in the country’s history roll by.
 Plymouth 4th of July Parade & Fireworks is another staple event in the area.
 It includes an annual 5K and themed parade through downtown and concludes with a grand fireworks show over Plymouth Harbor.
 A month later, the Plymouth Area Chamber of Commerce throws its annual Plymouth Waterfront Festival on the last Saturday of August.
 The colorful tents of local businesses, restaurants and boutiques line Water Street, transforming the waterfront into a daytime market.
 “Thousands and thousands of people come out for that,” says Proctor.
 “It’s one of the area's biggest, most productive events for supporting local businesses.”

 Thousands of people line the streets of Plymouth Center for the Thanksgiving Parade.